harenber/ptc-go/README.md

 pat connect pactor:///PJ2A
 ```

-To overwrite one or the other default in the config.json, you may use
+~~To overwrite one or the other default in the config.json, you may use the following additional parameters~~ deprecated

 ```
 pat connect "pactor:///PJ2A?host=/dev/ttyUSB0&baud=57600"